 The thrill of snow walk, for example, on the frozen surface of Chadar can come with a surge of adrenalin rush.
 Especially so, when your trek leader asks you to gear up with microspiked crampons to your shoes and gaiters to keep your limbs free of snow.
 Suddenly, you are not an ordinary person anymore but a swashbuckling mountaineer!

 In the precarious snowscape of winter treks, you will actually get a taste of technical climbing.
-Trick walking with light footed steps along the snow covered narrow strip towards summit can bring a challenge you just cannot afford to lose!
+Trick walking with light footed steps along the snow covered narrow strip towards the summit can bring a challenge you just cannot afford to lose!

 Winter treks are where adventure gets real!